 - A 2008 study showed that humans and primates with this inability to biosynthesize vitamin C have adapted to the issue with red blood cells that readily absorb the oxidized form of the vitamin, l-dehydroascorbic acid (DHA).
 The cells then transform DHA back to vitamin C.

 - Despite its natural abundance, Vitamin C is a relatively delicate nutrient.
-It decomposes at 190 degrees Celsius.
+It begins to denature at 86 degrees Fahrenheit.
 Therefore, it can be destroyed through broiling, grilling, or frying.

 - Boiling fruits and vegetables that contain Vitamin C will not destroy the nutrient, but it does leech easily into the water.
 If that water is discarded, the nutritional benefits are lost.